pytorch/rl/examples/rlhf/README.md

 This example uses RLHF (Reinforcement Learning with Human Feedback) to train a language model to summarize Reddit posts.

+## Note:
+This example has not been benchmarked results of the current release.
+The intention is to include it in the benchmarking of future releases, to ensure that it can be successfully run with the latest code and that the results are consistent.
+For now, be aware that this additional check has not been performed.

 ## Getting started

 Make sure you have PyTorch>=2.0 installed.
 You can find installation instructions